The WWF is run at a local level by the following offices...

 The law was formally adopted in June 2024 after Austria stepped up at the last minute and safeguarded the law.
 The Nature Restoration Law was finally adopted after one of the most tumultuous journeys in the history of EU legislation.
 In August 2024, the law officially entered into force.

 In the current context, it is essential for Europe to implement its first-ever law to restore nature and protect its citizens and nature from the worst effects of climate change and biodiversity loss.
-WWF and the #RestoreNature coalition are thrilled to implement this historic legislation.
+WWF and the #RestoreNature coalition are thrilled to implement this historic legislation and we prepared special guidance for drafting National Restoration Plans (NRPs).

 It's time to #RestoreNature, all around Europe!